glopzel/amigas-y-rivales-api/README.md

     https://amigas-y-rivales-api.cyclic.app/{y}
-y: nombre de la persona
+y: nombre de la persona -->

 ## Tech used

 - Twitter API (Postman) , tweets sacados de la cuenta [Frases de Fausto](https://twitter.com/frasesayrivales)
 - Node/Express, MongoDB

-## Future plans
+## 🚨 HEEEY 🚨

-- Se va a agregar la opción de sacar la info por año
+This app was in cyclic, now due to its shutdown it will be moved and the links will be updated.